pip Platform Docs

 Can the liquidity be removed (rug pull)?

-No. All liquidity is permanently locked in the Clanker Locker contract.
+No. All liquidity is permanently locked in the Doppler protocol with NoOp migration.
 Neither the token launcher, the profile owner, nor the platform can remove liquidity.
-Only reward distributions (trading fees) can be claimed.
+Only fee distributions can be claimed.

 What chain do I need to be on?